Bowhza/Lokit/readme.md

 # Lokit

 Lokit is a password generator and password vault project made in python using bcrypt, cryptography, sqlite3, and flask.
 This is the GUI update test branch that will be merged to main in the future.
+The flask server is meant to run on the local network, and those who are connected can access the application.

 ## To-Do List